GoodClover/ohno-OSM/README.md

 # ohno-OSM

-A comunity made list of OSM "oh no" messages.
+A community-made list of OSM "oh no" messages.

 Just take a look at [the file](./ohno.md) and you'll see :)